5.28.3 SET

 domain name |

-This is the NTLM domain for NTLM authentication. |
+This is the NTLM domain for NTLM authentication.
+The NTLMDOMAIN property is typically configured in the SMTPMailService properties file. |

 |